astraio/api-docs/README.md

 Future versions of the API may allow you to authenticate requests using tokens.

+You can maintain your account's shared secrets by logging into the [control panel](https://astra.io/panel/).
+In addition to adding and fully deleting secrets, you can also toggle their active statuses in order to disable them temporarily.

 ### Responses

 Except when streaming binary data, the Astra API returns JSON exclusively.
 All JSON responses, regardless of the resource being accessed, contain an `ok` boolean to say whether the request succeeded.